Education: – Role of Public Education today. The role of public education to us fulfills a number of tasks, namely

-Human-centered: One very important perspective to creativity is the human-centered perspective, looking at the creation from the perspective of the consumer or end-user.
+Human-centered: One very important perspective to creativity is the human-centered perspective, we look at the creation from the perspective of the consumer or end-user.
 What type of person are we creating for?
 How will they interact with our product?
 What problems might they have with it – and how can we fix the problems?
 To answer these questions, we use empathy, stepping inside other people’s minds and seeing our product through their eyes.
 The best way to step into our consumer’s mindset is to observe them as they interact with our product, as well as ask plenty of questions to help reveal their inner thought process.

 Visual literacy is the ability to interpret, negotiate, and make meaning from information presented in the form of an image, extending the meaning of literacy, which commonly signifies interpretation of a written or printed text.
 Visual literacy is based on the idea that pictures can be “read” and that meaning can be communicated through a process of reading.
 “Visual literacy refers to a group of vision-competencies a human being can develop by seeing and at the same time having and integrating other sensory experiences.
 We define visual literacy as “understanding how people perceive objects, interpret what they see, and what they learn from them.”
 However, because multiple disciplines such as visual literacy in education, art history and criticism, rhetoric, semiotics, philosophy, information design, and graphic design make use of the term visual literacy, arriving at a common definition of visual literacy has been contested since its first appearance in professional publications.